-The easy solution is to shop our vegan collection (which, by the way, all of our collections are vegan!).
-Vegan textiles include classic natural fibers such as cotton and linen, modern eco fabrics like lyocell and modal, and high quality vegan leathers which are visually indistinguishable from animal leather.
+The easy solution is to shop vegan textiles, which include classic natural fibers such as cotton and linen, modern eco fabrics like lyocell and modal, and high quality vegan leathers which are visually indistinguishable from animal leather.

 HOW TO SUPPORT WATER RIGHTS

 In the wake of the Dakota Access Pipeline memorandum and the crisis in Flint, Michigan, water safety is a major concern that we should all be talking about.

 Manufacturing is not only water intensive (it takes 2,700 liters of water to make just one t-shirt, which is the same amount of water an average person drinks over the course of almost 3 years!), but it also accounts for 20% of global water pollution.
 In major manufacturing areas of China, India, and Bangladesh, the factory runoff is often so pollutive that it has made made the waterways and surrounding land unusable - and unlivable.